-- 61. Graduates must see a sufficient depth (numbers) and breadth (diversity) of patients to enable them to deliver the outcomes in this Guidance for Osteopathic Pre-registration Education and to demonstrate that they practise in accordance with the Osteopathic Practice Standards (available at: https://standards.osteopathy.org.uk/). - 62.
+- 61. Graduates must have seen a sufficient depth (numbers) and breadth (diversity) of patients to enable them to deliver the outcomes in this Guidance for Osteopathic Pre-registration Education and to demonstrate that they practise in accordance with the Osteopathic Practice Standards. - 62.
 Graduates must have the opportunity to consolidate their clinical skills before graduation.
-In order to support this, graduates should undertake a minimum of 1,000 hours of clinical practice, (clinical practice should comprise a minimum of 25% of the course dedicated to direct patient contact between student and patient) though what is important is the meeting of outcomes rather than just accumulating hours.
-The gaining of sufficient depth and breadth of experience may be achieved in a variety of ways, for example, through simulations involving actors, through virtual clinics and through remote clinics, through observation and direct clinical interaction, as well as the provision of hands-on clinical care in the teaching clinic.
-Graduates should aim to see around 50 new patients in order to include the presentations set out below.
-Graduates should also ensure that they have seen patients on repeated occasions to enable them to explore these presentations fully. - 63.
-Some of the presentations below may also be demonstrated in other ways, for example, through role play and the use of simulated patients.
+In order to support this, pre-registration osteopathic education should typically include 1,000 hours of clinical practice, graduates should undertake a minimum of 1,000 hours of clinical practice, though what is important is the meeting of outcomes rather than just accumulating hours.
+The gaining of sufficient depth and breadth of experience may be achieved in a variety of ways, for example, through simulations involving actors, virtual and remote clinics, through observation and direct clinical interaction, placements with other osteopaths, health professionals or the NHS, as well as the provision of hands-on clinical care in the teaching clinic.
+Graduates should typically have seen around 50 new patients in order to include the presentations set out below.
+Graduates should also ensure that they have seen patients on repeated occasions to enable them to explore these presentations fully.

+63. Some of the presentations below may also be demonstrated in other ways, for example, through role play and the use of simulated patients.